Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity

 \section{Introduction}

-Forbush decreases (FDs) are transient reductions in the galactic cosmic-ray (GCR) flux observed at Earth \citep{2022arXiv221213514C}.
+Forbush decreases (FDs) are transient reductions in the galactic cosmic-ray (GCR) flux observed at Earth \citep{forbush1937effects, 2022arXiv221213514C}.
 The physical mechanism behind Forbush decreases involves the magnetic field of plasma solar wind sweeping galactic cosmic rays away from Earth \citep{2007astroph1860G, 2000SSRv9355C}.
-These events are associated with large-scale perturbations in the solar wind and interplanetary magnetic field, particularly non-recurrent decreases that are caused by transient interplanetary events related to coronal mass ejections from the Sun \citep{2013SoPh284167B, 2017arXiv171000945H}.
+These events are associated with large-scale perturbations in the solar wind and interplanetary magnetic field, particularly non-recurrent decreases that are {caused by transient interplanetary events related to coronal mass ejections (CMEs) from the Sun and their interplanetary counterparts (ICMEs)} \citep{2013SoPh284167B, 2017arXiv171000945H}.

+{It is worth emphasizing that the physical relationship between FD amplitude and geomagnetic storm severity is indirect: while both phenomena are driven by CME/ICME transients, storm intensity is particularly sensitive to the southward component of the interplanetary magnetic field ($B_z<0$), whereas FD amplitude depends primarily on the magnetic barrier structure of the ICME sheath and flux rope, which modulates cosmic-ray access independently of $B_z$ polarity \citep{NOAA_SWPC_Gscale, 2000SSRv9355C}.}

 Because neutron monitors register the integrated response of secondary particles generated in the atmosphere, FD signatures are routinely tracked in multi-station networks, and they remain a standard observable for studying the coupling between interplanetary transients and near-Earth particle environments \citep{2025arXiv250617917C, 2011JPhCS287a2034B, 2013JPhCS409a2202P}.